rose413/ai201-project2-fitfindr-starter/planning.md

 A short string description of the completed outfit formatted like an Instagram caption.
 **What happens if it fails or returns nothing:**
 <!-- What should the agent do if the outfit data is incomplete? -->
-If the outfit input is missing or incomplete, the agent should inform the user that it couldn't generate a fit card and ask if they'd like to search for a new item to start over.
+If the outfit input is empty or missing, the tool returns a descriptive error message string and does not call the LLM.
+It does not raise an exception or return an empty string.
 ---

 ### Additional Tools (if any)